DeclanRussell/NvidiaAIDenoiser/README.md

 # NVidia AI Denoier command line tool

 This is a simple implementation of NVidia AI denoiser.
-You can find a pre-built windows distribution on my website [here](https://declanrussell.com/portfolio/nvidia-ai-denoiser/).
+You can find a pre-built windows distribution either on my website [here](https://declanrussell.com/portfolio/nvidia-ai-denoiser/) or in the releases tab of this repro.
 To build you will need to download optix 5.+ and copy over the following to contrib/optix/bin as they were too big for the repo,
 * optix.1.dll
 * optix_denoiser.dll
 * cudnn64_7.dll
 * cudart64_90.dll

 These libraries will also need to be copied to the bin directory or add them to your path to run the app.
 The scons build will copy the required dlls from the contrib to the bin for you.
 You may also need to update your driver as I did.

+You will require an Nvidia driver of at least 390.xx or higher to use the optix denoiser.

 ## Usage
 Command line parameters
 * -i [string] : path to input image